 We observed a panic in the new refhash code in mptsas when plugging in a JBOD after boot:

 BAD TRAP: type=d (#gp General protection) rp=ffffff002e12b880 addr=ffffff0739510020 refhash_next+0x40(ffffff0731bcc698, ffffff0759b50318) mptsas_config_all+0xa4(ffffff07321b1618) mptsas_bus_config+0x140(ffffff07321b1618, 4004048, 2, ffffffff, 0) scsi_hba_bus_config+0x8b(ffffff07321b1618, 4004048, 2, ffffffff, 0) devi_config_common+0xa5(ffffff07321b1618, 4004048, ffffffff) mt_config_thread+0x70(ffffff0771383540) thread_start+8()

 This seems to be caused by the corruption of a mptsas_smp_t structure that was inserted into the refhash immediately prior to the panic.

-#1 Updated by Keith Wesolowski almost 4 years ago
+#1 Updated by Keith Wesolowski over 4 years ago

 - Tags deleted (